Bethamil/ai-workshop/mcp/server/typescript/README.md

 - ✅ Example tools (`echo` and `get_server_info`)
 - ✅ Proper error handling and logging
 - ✅ Hot reload development setup with `tsx`
-- ✅ Production build configuration
+- ✅ Type-check build script (ready to emit code when configured)
 - ✅ Ready to extend with your own functionality

 ## Quick Start